-Charles’ visit to France postponed as anti-Macron rioters scrawl ‘death to the king’
+Charles’s visit to France postponed as anti-Macron rioters scrawl ‘Death to the King’

-King Charles’ visit to France postponed as anti-Macron rioters scrawl ‘death to the king’
+King Charles’s visit to France postponed as anti-Macron rioters scrawl ‘Death to the King’

 ‘Charles III do you know the guillotine’ daubed by Paris protesters

-King Charles visit to France postponed amid widespread retirement age protests
+King Charles’s visit to France postponed amid widespread retirement age protests

-Security threats including ‘death to the king’ graffiti convinced Emmanuel Macron to postpone King Charles’ state visit to France, it has emerged, amid nationwide strikes and violent protests.
+Security threats including graffiti reading “Death to the King” convinced Emmanuel Macron to postpone King Charles’s state visit to France, it has emerged, amid nationwide strikes and violent protests.

-The macabre message was used by protesters rioting against the president’s move to raise the retirement age from 62 to 64.

-Nightly riots were set to intensify if the King had arrived in Paris on Sunday as planned.
+The macabre message was left by protesters rioting against the French president’s decision to raise the retirement age from 62 to 64.
+Nightly riots were expected to intensify if the King went ahead with his trip to Paris on Sunday as planned.

-The three-day trip with Camilla, Queen Consort, was to be his first abroad after becoming king.
-The decision came as:
+The three-day visit with Camilla, the Queen Consort, was to be Charles’s first trip abroad since becoming King.

-- Protesters scrawled ‘Charles III do you know the guillotine?’ in Paris
+- Protesters scrawled “Charles III do you know the guillotine?” in Paris

-- Mr Macron said delaying the visit was ‘common sense’
+- Mr Macron said delaying the visit was “common sense”

-- Fears were raised over ‘dangerous’ royal handshakes
+- Fears were raised over “dangerous” royal handshakes

 - 450 were arrested after nationwide demonstrations

-Violence peaked after co-ordinated rallies and strikes across France that crippled travel and public services and saw rioters set fire to piles of uncollected rubbish.
+Violence peaked after coordinated rallies and strikes across France, which crippled travel and public services and saw rioters set fire to piles of uncollected rubbish.
 In Bordeaux, protesters set the historic city hall alight.
 There were more protests on Friday, with the port of Marseille blockaded for several hours and debris littering the streets of Paris.

 “I think it would not be responsible and would lack some common sense if we invited His Majesty the King and the Queen Consort for a state visit in the midst of the demonstrations,” Mr Macron said.